-There is no doubt that the horrifying and violent attacks in Israel have escalated our fears.
-It is normal for all of us—including children—to experience anxiety, anger, and confusion in its aftermath and to worry about antisemitism in our own communities.
+There is no doubt that the recent wave of antisemitic attacks across the United States and around the world has escalated our fears.
+It is normal for all of us—including children—to experience anxiety, anger, and confusion in the aftermath of such horrifying incidents.
+Events like the attacks in Boulder, Washington, DC, and the vandalism of Jewish schools and synagogues make us worry about our safety and the persistence of antisemitism in our own communities.

 Antisemitism, simply put, means prejudice against or hatred of Jews.
-With antisemitic incidents rising in our country and around the world, it’s important for parents of all faiths to talk openly about what is happening.
+With antisemitic incidents on the rise across the country, it’s important for parents of all faiths to talk openly about what is happening.
 Below is some guidance to help prepare you for conversations at home.

 Talk to Your Children

 Avoiding the subject will only increase worry and fear.
-Encourage your children to ask questions, and do your best to explain what has happened in order to help ease their fears.
+Encourage your children to ask questions, and do your best to explain what has happened in a way they can understand.
+This helps ease fears and clears up confusion.

-Start the conversation by asking what your children or teens have already heard about what is happening.
-As your children talk, listen for misinformation, misconceptions, and underlying fears or concerns.
+Start the conversation by asking what your children or teens have already heard.
+As they talk, listen for misinformation, misconceptions, and underlying fears or concerns.

 Try to Limit News Coverage Exposure